mainurrasel/Learn-To-Code/README.md

 #To create a new branch to the existing repository from the command line
 git checkout -b "branch name"

+#To push in new branch to the existing repository from the command line
+git push --set-upstream origin NewBranch

 To import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.